How can I tell when an apple is ripe?

-The best ways to determine an apple’s ripeness are simply by tasting it, by observing the color of its skin, or by checking its seeds (they are dark brown or black when the fruit is ripe).
+THE BEST WAYS TO DETERMINE AN APPLES RIPENESS are by tasting it; observing the color of its skin; or checking its seeds (they are dark brown or black when the fruit is ripe).

 What is the proper way to pick an apple?

 WRAP YOUR HAND AROUND EACH APPLE, placing your fingers on either side of the stem.
 Roll the apple upward and give a slight twist to keep from removing the fruit spur inside the cluster of leaves at the base of the apple, which contains the following year’s bud.

 ALMOST ANY APPLE CAN BE USED IN A PIE, and many chefs like to combine several varieties for flavor, texture, and aroma.
 But some apples excel in pie by themselves.

 Among the outstanding early season pie apples are Gravenstein, followed by mid-season varieties like Cortland or McIntosh.
 Late-season pie apples include Golden Delicious, Mutsu, Rome, and the heirlooms Baldwin and Northern Spy.